quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of flows is not recommended as connection ID changes will cause undetectable and unrecoverable loss of state in the middle of a connection.
-In particular, the use of the connection ID for functions that require state to make a forwarding decison is not viable as it will break connectivity, or at minimum cause long timeout-based delays before this problem is detected by the endpoints and the connection can potentially be re-established.
+In particular, the use of the connection ID for functions that require state to make a forwarding decision is not viable as it will break connectivity, or at minimum cause long timeout-based delays before this problem is detected by the endpoints and the connection can potentially be re-established.